cfff226/gym-final-4/README.md

 [Website in desktop view] (https://drive.google.com/file/d/1FH5meoISrCh-DPcJf5gR2d83FgRFi-p8/view?usp=sharing)

-## Nav-bar
+## First Time Visitor Goals

-* As a potential customer, I want it to be easy to find my way round the website, so I can retrieve all the relevant information about the gym.
+* As a First Time Visitor, I want to find out the gym locations and any current membership offers.

-* As a website administrator, I want the navigation to be simple and familiar to the user, so they are able to find all of the important details about the gym.
+* As a First Time Visitor, I want to find key information, images and be able to navigate around the website with ease.

-* As a current gym member, I want the navigation to be simple and familiar, so that I can access any gym updates quickly.

-## Call Out Message

-* As a potential customer, I want to know that I am getting a good deal for my money, so that I am more likely to sign up.

-* As a website administrator, I would like the potential customer to be greeted with an offer, so that they are likely to move forward with signing up.
+* As a First Time Visitor, I want to be presented with images of the gym and information on what’s to offer.

-## Call Out Button

-* As a potential customer, I want to see a large and clear sign up button, so I can easily claim my free months membership.

-* As a website administrator, I want to include a brightly coloured, large sign up button, so that the end user can easily sign up.
+* As a First Time Visitor, I want to find the information about prices and membership options.

-## Contact Us

-* As a potential customer, I want to be able to send enquiries to the website administrators, so that my queries can be responded to.
+* As a First Time Visitor, I want to find the social media links and have the opportunity to send in enquiries.

+### Returning Visitor Goals

-* As a website administrator, I want the end user to have the option to send in enquiries, so that I can respond to them.
+* As a Returning Visitor, I want to be able to find the ‘Contact Us’ page to ask any questions I may have.

-## Social Media links

-* As an end user, I want to see all of the social media links listed in one place, so that I can navigate straight to them.
+### Frequent Visitor Goals

-* As a website administrator, I want the social media links to be advertised, so that the end user can look further into the gym across other platforms.
+* As a Frequent Visitor, I want to find the Gym Timetable, for the weekly activities.

+* As a Frequent User, I would like to find links to information about available careers at the gym.

 ## Wire Frames